gireesh-469/easylist2/README.md

 ### Introduction

-EasyList is a PHP plugin which lets the developer to implement listing,pagination and filtering with less code and effort.With the help of composer the plugin can be added to projects which are developed using any frameworks in PHP which makes EasyList versatile.
+EasyList is a PHP plugin which lets the developer to implement listing,pagination and filtering with less code and effort.
+With the help of composer the plugin can be included to the projects which are developed using any frameworks in PHP which makes EasyList versatile.

 ### Requirements
 - PHP version supported from 5.6 to 7.4(Testing is in progress for PHP 8)
 - JQuery and Bootstrap

 ### Supporting Databases
-EasyList Supports the following databases
+EasyList supports the following databases
 - MySQL
 - POSTGRESQL
 - MSSQL
 - ORACLE

 ### Features
 - Page control.
-This will prepare query and apply filter based on the paramters provided.
-Returns data as Json/Object.
-This control also provide a feture to see query for debugging
+This will prepare query and apply filter based on the paramters provided and returns data as Json/Object.
+This control also provides a feature to get the SQL query for debugging
-- Pager control to navigate to different pages
+- Pager control is to navigate to different pages
 - Listing control.
 This will support both Postback and Ajax rendering

 ### Installation